Skip to main content

 The Board of Thurston County Commissioners appoints 11 citizen stakeholders to advise on topics related to the Shellfish Protection Districts, and to help implement water quality improvement activities.
 The committees for Henderson Inlet and Nisqually Reach have been combined into a single group.

-The advisory committee meets every other month, beginning in January, on the third Tuesday, starting at 4 p.m..
+The partnership committee meets quarterly, beginning in March.
 Until further notice, meetings are being held virtually.

 Delicate Olympia Oysters on the Half Shell